abacuscl/BasicImprovements/README.md

 This branch is dedicated to plugin releases.

-The most current release is stored directly in the repository and previous releases are stored in the `previous releases` folder.
+The most current release is stored in the `current release` folder.
+Previous releases are stored in the `previous releases` folder.